 The propagation paths are calculated in steps, as outlined in Section 9.2.
 The path steps are normally from one crossing of the atmospheric grids to next.
-To introduce propagation paths steps was necessary to handle the iterative solution for scattering inside the cloud box, as made clear from Figure 18.2.
+To introduce propagation paths steps was necessary to handle the iterative solution for scattering inside the cloud box, as made clear from Figure 9.2 of ARTS Theory.